 - Participants must have an active ACCVI membership at time of registration AND for the duration of summer camp. - Priority registration is available for participants involved in the organization or operation of summer camp (Camp Managers, trailer drivers, inventory managers, registrar, etc) and key section volunteers. - Those who fulfill essential roles in camp operations (see 'A Call for Camp Managers, Equipment Haulers and More' below) will be offered pre-registration.
 Without them, we would not be able to offer a Summer Camp.
-Once those roles are filled, section volunteers who have played a significant role in the club during the past five years or who have led 5 or more trips in the past five years will have priority for the first seven days of registration. - Regular registration (first come-first served after the priority groups noted above) is for any other ACCVI-affiliated members with Vancouver Island and adjacent islands home addresses and postal codes. - Initial registration is limited to local ACCVI affiliate members that is, ACCVI members with home addresses and postal codes on Vancouver Island and adjacent islands. - By assigning this priority we acknowledge that our local members contribute to and manage a host of local programs, whereas more distant, affiliated members are not usually in a position to contribute to these many club activities. - A wait list will be created if required. - Fees are due in full once registrants are offered a spot in the camp. - On May 21, if there are still spaces, registration will be opened to non-local ACCVI affiliate members. - Non-local ACCVI members are welcome to send their registration form to hold a position on the "non-local wait-list" but NO FEE should be submitted until registration can be confirmed. - In the event a confirmed /paid registrant has to withdraw from camp, the ACCVI will assist in advertising their place, however, a refund will only be provided if and when a replacement is confirmed. - Applicants who have not attended Summer Camp before and/or are unknown to the Summer Camp Committee, are required to complete a New and Unknown Registrant Questionnaire to provide a summary of their mountaineering experience and fitness level.
+Once those roles are filled, section volunteers who have played a significant role in the club during the past five years or who have led 5 or more trips in the past five years will have priority. - Regular registration will be by selection rather than first-come-first-served and is for any other ACCVI-affiliated members with Vancouver Island and adjacent islands home addresses and postal codes. - By assigning this priority we acknowledge that our local members contribute to and manage a host of local programs, whereas more distant, affiliated members are not usually in a position to contribute to these many club activities. - o A wait list will be created if required. - Fees are due in full once registrants are offered a spot in the camp. - On May 21, if there are still spaces, registration will be opened to non-local ACCVI affiliate members. - Non-local ACCVI members are welcome to send their registration form to hold a position on the "non-local wait-list" - but NO FEE should be submitted until registration can be confirmed. - In the event a confirmed /paid registrant has to withdraw from camp, the ACCVI will assist in advertising their place, however, a refund will only be provided if and when a replacement is confirmed. - All applicants are required to complete a Questionnaire to provide a summary of their mountaineering experience and fitness level.
 A phone call with the camp Registrar may be required for an in-depth discussion. - The intention of the Questionnaire is to ensure the safety and enjoyment of all participants attending Summer Camp.
 A person without a clear understanding of the setting, activities and risks, may put themselves or others at risk and will likely not have a good experience in camp. - Backcountry experience, self-awareness, self-care and physical fitness are essential prerequisites to attending camp. - Applicants with limited or no mountaineering experience but with recent hiking and backpacking experience and reasonable fitness levels will not be discouraged from attending. - Lack of experience may not preclude participation if the applicant is fit, willing to learn, aware of the risks and rigours of attending an isolated setting, and has someone who can vouch for their suitability for the ACCVI Summer Camp.